samoylenko/samoylenko.me/README.md

     into [CentOS](https://www.centos.org) which is a free version of so pupular [RedHat Linux](https://www.redhat.com) used by almost all large companies.

-    We should also mention [CygWin](https://cygwin.com) - it makes many of GNU tools available for Windows users.
-Note that cygwin installation does not require admin rights if run with `-B` command line parameter:
-    `setup-x86_64.exe -B`

     And if you are looking for a good resource to learn GNU/Linux and modern operating systems in general, the following two distributions have great documentation.
 Just create a virtual machine and follow their installation